 Petitions are considered by the CBA at hearings scheduled during the CBA meetings.
-The Petition Hearings are webcast as part of open session at the CBA meeting.
+Petition hearings are webcast as part of open session at the CBA meeting.

 An ALJ from the OAH will preside at the hearing to rule on legal and evidentiary matters.
-The DAG representing the People of the State of California will give a brief opening statement on the history of the Petitioner's original licensure, discipline, and current petition.
+The DAG representing the people of California will give a brief opening statement on the history of the Petitioner's original licensure, discipline, and current petition.

 A Petitioner may have an attorney present, but this is not a requirement.
-In addition, persons may speak on a Petitioner's behalf; however, their testimony should be directed specifically toward Petitioner's competence and rehabilitation.
+In addition, persons may speak on a Petitioner's behalf; however, their testimony should be directed specifically toward the Petitioner's competence and rehabilitation.